lavabit/robox/README.md

 Incorporate the upload/delete/release scripts into the robox.sh script as functions.
 Add vagrant user password randomization logic to the bundled Vagrantfiles.
 Improve the unit box validation/check script with SSH command tests/checks.
-Update VirtualBox from 5.2 to 6.1 (at a minimum this will involve changes to the NetBSD boot command/timing).
 Start building ARM variants for some virtual machines/boxes.
  ^-- WE NEED A HARDWARE DONATION TO MAKE ARM64 IMAGES
  **THIS SHOULD, WE HOPE, IN THE WORKS --^**